communitiesuk/funding-service-design-frontend/README.md

 Place birief descriptions of Pipelines here

 * Deploy to Gov PaaS - This is a simple pipeline to demonstrate capabilities.
-Builds, tests and deploys a simple python application to the PaaS for evaluation in Dev Only.
+Builds, tests and deploys a simple python application to the PaaS for evaluation in Dev and Test Only.

 # Extras